Manisha5918/Machine-Failure-Prediction-Using-Machine-Learning/README.md

 This project solves the problem by using Machine Learning to predict possible machine failures before they occur.

-The application takes real-time machine parameters such as:
+The application takes machine sensor parameters such as:

 - Air Temperature
 - Process Temperature